massimobottelli/articulated-arm/README.md

 ## Next steps

-To use the Robot Arm system as a complement to the 'Tris with Computer Vision' project, I plan to:
+To use the Robot Arm system as a complement to the [Tris with Computer Vision](https://github.com/massimobottelli/tris-computer-vision) project, I plan to:

 1. add the possibility of raising and lowering the pen mounted on the 'hand' of the robotic arm